Yeah, the forecast for the hurricane, category three as it hits the Texas coast.

 But the thing is, it's been going on for a long time.

-It's not something new as Mr. Feynman discovered last week prior to writing his column.
+It's not something new, as Mr. Feynman discovered last week prior to writing his column.

-This is this is just patently absurd.
+This is just patently absurd.

 I don't know if you people have taken time to look at some of these websites.